 These are sports where you have to race to beat someone else.
-In a football match it would be racing with the ball to score a goal or a touch down in rugby, in a running race you would be trying to be the first to cross the line, in the swimming pool you would race for the finish, and you would race the bleep in the exercise tolerance bleep test (see earlier text for an explanation of the bleep test).
+In a football match it would be racing with the ball to score a goal or a touchdown in rugby.
+In a running race you would be trying to be the first to cross the line, in the swimming pool you would race for the finish, and you would race the bleep in the exercise tolerance bleep test.
 The very nature of competition is to push yourself to win so you try to make your heart and lungs work harder to get there first.

 Why should competitive sports be avoided?

 In a competitive environment, children and adults push themselves to win.
 They fail to listen to their body when they become too breathless to talk and they demand more activity than their heart can manage.
-Competitive sport also uses up all of the energy stores collected around the body so a child may run and win a race but they may take days to recover their energy stores which leaves them unable to take part in everyday action for two to three days.
+Competitive sports also uses up all of the energy stores collected around the body so a child may run and win a race but they may take days to recover their energy stores and this leaves them unable to take part in everyday activity for two to three days.

 Research conducted by Professor Gewillig from Belgium suggests that children with normally functioning hearts will have an energy level of 100% at rest which can rise to 500% when they exercise.
 Children with a Fontan circulation have energy levels between 50 and 70% at rest and can only raise the level to 200% on exercise.

-- Bumps to the body can cause problems if you have a pacemakeras it can disturb the pacing box in the abdomen.
-If a child has recently had surgery a bump to the chest can disturb the sternum as it heals.
+- Bumps to the body can cause problems if you have a pacemaker as they can disturb the pacing box in the abdomen or chest.
+If a child has recently had surgery, a bump to the chest can disturb the sternum as it heals.